Motor Vehicle Theft

-Motor vehicle theft, grand theft auto, and aggravated motor vehicle theft are all terms that are commonly used for describing the theft of motor vehicles.
+Motor vehicle theft, grand theft auto, car-jacking and aggravated motor vehicle theft are all terms that are commonly used for describing the theft of motor vehicles in Colorado Springs.

 Colorado Motor Vehicle Theft Law